 How customer loyalty can reward you in the future

 As well as improving your current balance sheet, good customer loyalty can help you well into the future.
-The relationships you build right now could still be strong partnerships in years to come if you gauge it correctly and make good judgements, so think long-term when you are considering your next approach.
+The relationships you build right now could still be strong partnerships in years to come if you gauge them correctly and make good judgements, so think long-term when you are considering your next approach.